etsangsplk/httpware/README.md

     resp := &struct {
         Greeting string `json:"greeting", "xml": greeting`
     }{"Hi there!"}

+    // middleware passes data via the context variable. t := contentware.ResponseTypeFromCtx(ctx)

-    // Use the content type that was specified by the 'Accept' header. t := contentware.ResponseTypeFromCtx(ctx)
+    // t is the content type that was set by the contentware package.
+In this case
+    // it will be either JSON, or XML as defined above.
+The middleware took care of
-    t.MarshalWrite(w, resp)
+    // determining the type by inspecting the 'Accept' header. t.MarshalWrite(w, resp)
     return nil
 }